Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Leaning Tower of Lire.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Demonstrator to make sure only wooden blocks with no splinters coming out are used.
-Report any blocks that aren’t smooth/sand them smooth.\r\nCall first aider in event of injury.
+Report any blocks that aren’t smooth/sand them smooth.
+Call first aider in event of injury.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3